 Victoria Harbour (BC Canada) cruise port is located on the southern tip of Vancouver Island in the Canadian province British Columbia.
 This is the most visited port of call on "Alaskan Canada" cruise itineraries.
 Near the cruise terminal is located the ship repair facility Esquimalt Graving Dock.
-Its drydock is capable of handling Panamax-size vessels and is among the largest on North America's west coast.
+Its drydock can handle Panamax-size vessels and is among the largest on North America's west coast.

 Victoria BC is approx 100 km (60 mi) from Vancouver BC (mainland Canada), approx 100 km (60 mi) from Seattle WA (mainland USA) and approx 40 km (25 mi) from Port Angeles WA (by ferry across Juan de Fuca Strait).
 The city is accessible by airplane (year-round), cruise ships (seasonally) and ferries - including the Victoria Clipper ferry (regularly scheduled daily service Victoria-Seattle the whole year-round).

-Besides Victoria BC, Alaska-based liners to Vancouver Island may also stop at Port Hardy (on island's northeastern coast).
-Port Hardy (population around 4,000) has a natural resources-based economy as being the gateway to Vancouver Island's best places for a travel vacation - Cape Scott Provincial Park, BC Marine Trail and North Coast Trail.
+Besides Victoria BC, Alaska-based liners to Vancouver Island may also stop at Port Hardy (on the island's northeastern coast).
+Port Hardy (population around 4,000) has a natural resources-based economy as the gateway to Vancouver Island's best places for a travel vacation - Cape Scott Provincial Park, BC Marine Trail and North Coast Trail.
 All are located on the island's northernmost tip.
 The town provides access to popular wilderness vacation experiences and activities, such as kayaking, rafting, caving, scuba diving, surfing, nature camping.
-Ferries from Port Hardy to Prince Rupert (on Kaien Island) depart every day during the summer's peak season.

 Port Victoria BC

-Port's cruising season runs from April through October.
-Cruise shipping operations started in 1978.
-The seaport is managed by "Greater Victoria Harbour Authority" (GVHA).
-Cruise port's contribution to the local economy is estimated at ~USD 130 million.
+The Port's cruise shipping operations started in 1978.
+Currently, the cruise port's contribution to the local economy is estimated at ~USD 130 million.
+The cruising season runs from April through October.

 In 2014, the cruise port handled 210 ship calls and over 454,000 passengers.
 In 2016 were handled 224 ship calls.
 In 2017 were handled 239 ship calls (record year) with 600,000 passengers plus 239,000 crew.
 In 2018, the cruise port handled 243 ship calls and ~640,000 passengers plus ~260,000 crew.